cheapandfair/cheapandfair-template/chart-restricted.md

 This page demonstrates how to plot a CSV file hosted in a Globus Guest Collection with restricted access.

-You will need to <a href="https://app.globus.org/groups/XXXXX/join">join the Serverless Data Users Globus Group</a> to view the sample chart.
+You will need to [join a Globus Group](https://app.globus.org/groups/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx/join) to view the sample chart.

 <button id="sign-in" style="display: none">Sign In</button>
 <button id="sign-out"  style="display: none">Sign Out</button>